-Michelle C. Bligh is a professor of organizational behavior in the Division of Behavioral & Organizational Sciences at Claremont Graduate University.
+Michelle C. Bligh is the interim executive vice president & provost and a professor of organizational behavior in the Division of Behavioral & Organizational Sciences at Claremont Graduate University.
 Her research interests focus on organizational culture and the role of leaders in influencing and changing corporate cultures, particularly in post-merger organizations.
 In addition, her research interests include charismatic leadership, interpersonal trust, and political and executive leadership.

 She received her BA in Anthropology from Pomona College before receiving her MS and PhD in Management & Organizational Behavior from the State University of New York at Buffalo.
 Bligh has helped a variety of public and private-sector organizations assess and improve their effectiveness in the areas of leadership development, organizational culture, and change management.
 Through the Kravis Leadership Institute at Claremont McKenna College, the Center for International Leadership in Buffalo, New York, and the Center for Leadership Innovation and Mentorship Building (CLIMB) at California State University San Marcos, she has worked in a number of industries, including local and state law enforcement, consulting, health care, and real estate.